-1. Write down your instru actor contact information: Of fice Office Hours En nail Address 2.
-Write down the require ed texts and materials: a. - ooks (be sure to include any in or URL for ebook): mportant information like author, edition, b.
-Other required materials: 3. surpris sing to you, such plagiarism, etc. is that seem especially important or ness, late work, cell phones, special b. c.
+a.
+Required textbooks ( be sure to includ e any importar nt information li ike author, edition, b. .
+Other required materials:

+- 3. Explain three of the policies included on the syllabus that seem especially important or surprising to you, such as policies on absence, tardiness, late work, cell phones, special needs, plagiarism, etc. - a. \\\\\ b. c.
 4. down what is required to pass the class. s the class I need to 5. could be somether even be down a question you have-or you think others might have-about the syllabus.
 It be something that differs from what other instructors have done or it could be using that is confusing in terms of information, due dates or expectations, or it could be something that's not stated in the syllabus.
 Be sure to get your question answered-in class or during your instructor's office hour.